-Some years ago the legendary folk song writer/singer/activist Pete Seeger recorded a song called “GARBAGE.” (⇐ Click on the link if you want to hear the song!)
+Some years ago the legendary folk song writer/singer/activist Pete Seeger recorded a song called “GARBAGE.” (⇐ Click on the title link if you want to hear the song!)
 Allow me to recite some lyrics from that song:

 “Mr. Thompson starts his Cadillac and winds it down the freeway track Leaving friends and neighbors in a hydrocarbon haze He’s joined by lots of smaller cars all sending gases to the stars There to form a seething cloud that hangs for thirty days And the sun licks down into it with an ultraviolet tongue Turns it into smog and then it settles in our lungs Oh, Garbage, garbage, garbage We’re filling up the sky with garbage What will we do when there’s nothing left to breathe but garbage.”(2)